1562: Kissing in public was banned in Naples, contravention being punishable by death.

 2012: Labour MP Eric Joyce was fined £3,000 and banned from pubs for three months after he admitted assaulting politicians in a House of Commons bar.

-Juliette Binoche, actress, 49; Bill Beaumont CBE, rugby player and broadcaster, 61; John Cale OBE, musician (Velvet Underground), 71; Ornette Coleman, jazz saxophonist, 83; Linda Fiorentino, actress, 53; Martin Fry, singer (ABC), 55; Martin Johnson CBE, rugby player and coach, 43, David Matthews, composer, 70; Howard Shelley OBE, pianist and conductor, 63; Robin Trower, guitarist (Procul Harum), 68.
+Juliette Binoche, actress, 51; Bill Beaumont CBE, rugby player and broadcaster, 63; John Cale OBE, rock musician (Velvet Underground), 73; Ornette Coleman, jazz saxophonist, 85; Linda Fiorentino, actress, 55; Martin Fry, British singer (ABC), 57; Martin Johnson CBE, rugby player and coach, 45, David Matthews, composer, 72; Howard Shelley OBE, pianist and conductor, 65; Brittany Snow, actress, 29; Robin Trower, rock guitarist (Procul Harum), 70; Steve Wilkos, American talk show host, 51.

-Deaths: 1566 David Rizzio, confidential secretary to Queen Mary; 1747 Simon Fraser, 12th Baron Lovat, Jacobite; 1992 Menachim Begin, former Israeli prime minister; 1996 George Burns, comedian/actor.
+Deaths: 1566 David Rizzio, confidential secretary to Queen Mary (murdered in Palace of Holyroodhouse); 1747 Simon Fraser, 12th Baron Lovat, Jacobite, executed for treason; 1988 Richard C Adams, inventor of the paint roller; 1992 Menachim Begin, former Israeli prime minister; 1996 George Burns, American comedian/actor.